Merge Google sheets: update cells, add related columns & non-matching rows

 Spreadsheet with formula examples

-Merge Google sheets, add related columns & non-matching rows - formula examples (make a copy of this spreadsheet)
+Merge Google sheets, add related columns & non-matching rows - formula examples (make yourself a copy to practice)

 Table of contents